sologenic/com-fs-asset-model/MODEL.md

 ## Overview

 The Asset provides a comprehensive data structure for managing asset within the system.
-This model supports pagination support: provides offset-based pagination for collections, identification: provides unique identifiers for asset, status management: tracks status for administrative control, and more.
+This model supports identification: provides unique identifiers for asset, organizational context: links items to organizations via organizationid, status management: tracks status for administrative control, and more.

 Key features of the {model_name.lower()} model include:
-- **Pagination Support**: Provides offset-based pagination for collections
 - **Identification**: Provides unique identifiers for asset
+- **Organizational Context**: Links items to organizations via OrganizationID
 - **Status Management**: Tracks status for administrative control
 - **Metadata and Audit**: Includes metadata and audit trails for tracking changes
-- **Organizational Context**: Links items to organizations via OrganizationID
+- **Pagination Support**: Provides offset-based pagination for collections

 ## asset.proto